fallwest/tiddly-node-saver/README.md

 1. Fill in the form with the following values:

 <img src="https://github.com/fallwest/tiddly-node-saver/blob/master/nssm_config.png"></img>
 Click the "Install service" button and then start the "tiddlysaver" process.
 The process should henceforth start automatically as a service.

+## Run as a Linux service

+- Use pm2 to set up Node to automatically start server.js.
+Follow directions here: https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04

 ## Troubleshooting
 - If the TiddlyWiki "save changes" button does not appear when you first navigate to your TiddlyWiki in your browser, try refreshing the page.
 The button should then always appear.